wizz13150/PDQ_Repo/README.md

 Some parts have been translated into French.

 I hope this will serve others.
+For others Installations Packages..
+Most of the time, this concerns dedicated applications, or requires the Enterprise version to manipulate...Hard to share this.
-Can be usefull for Free Version users ):
+Can still be usefull for Free Version users ):
 ````

 The PDQ Inventory's Tools Section :